johanglarsson/code-examples/nodejs/viaplay-demo/README.md

 ## Usage notes

 ### Docker
-There is a docker config that can be built and run.
+There is a simple docker config that can be built and run.
 Follow these steps:

 1. docker build -t ninja/viaplay-demo-app .
 2. docker run -p 49160:8080 -d ninja/viaplay-demo-app